Amar-Sri-MS/FunTools/WuTrace/README.md

 wu_trace.py also takes the following options:
 * --format xxxx changes the output style to HTML, text, or graphviz.
 * --debug prints out status messages during parsing.
-* --output sets the output file (not connected yet.)
+* --output sets the output file.

 The --format flag changes the style of output.  'text' displays each individual sequence of events in a textual tree format.  'html' outputs